HassanBahati/fashion-app/README.md

-# kris_amo_ug
+# fashion app

-An application for an online ecommerce shop.
+An application for an online ecommerce fashion shop.

 ## Getting Started